abzcoding/lvim/README.md

 - I'm on the `rolling` branch of LunarVim and i'm using `neovim 0.6 head`
 - Do not use as is, too much bloated!
 Also do not use on a potato PC!!
-- i have a autocmd to disable syntax,etc when you open files larger than 1MB
+- i have a auto command to disable syntax,etc when you open files larger than `1MB`
-- if you want to try out github copilot, change the following
+- if you want to try out GitHub copilot, change the following
   - `lvim.builtin.sell_your_soul_to_devil = true`
 - I'm using a custom dashboard, use the default LunarVim one if you like it better
   - `lvim.builtin.fancy_dashboard = { active = false }`
 - I use a custom `lualine` disable it if you don't like it
   - `lvim.builtin.fancy_statusline = { active = false }`
-- I'm using bufferline instead of barbar, if you don't like it, disable it
+- I'm using `bufferline` instead of `barbar`, if you don't like it, disable it
   - `lvim.builtin.fancy_bufferline = { active = false }`
-- You can use the fancy wildmenu if you want, make sure to do a `:UpdateRemotePlugins`
+- You can use the fancy wild menu if you want, make sure to do a `:UpdateRemotePlugins`
   - `lvim.builtin.fancy_wild_menu = { active = true }`
 - if you want to use debugging, change the following line to true:
   - `lvim.builtin.dap.active = true`